Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Relationship to Contraction Analysis

-The Finsler structure induces a distence function, which is in this case $d_F(x,y)=\|C(x-y)\|_\infty$.
-Hence, if $V_F$ was strictly decreasing then this implies that this system is incrementally asymptotically stable with respect to the distance function \cite{sepulchre14}, which is equivalent to the result given by Theorem \ref{th.contraction}.
-However, if the strict decreasingness is not available, the Finsler-Lyapunov framework for contraction analysis has the advantage of accommodating a LaSalle's invariance principle that can be used to show strict contraction.
-In fact, the same algorithm given in \cite[\S III-F]{PWLRj} can be used for the Finsler-Lyapunov function.
-The following theorem states the result: \begin{theorem}[Strict Contraction] Given \eqref{e.ode}.
-Assume that $V(x)=\|C R(x)\|_\infty$ is a PWLR Lyapunov function that satisfies condition C5$^{'}$i.
-Then, the trajectories of \eqref{e.extent_ode_e} are exponentially contractive with respect to the norm $\|.\|_*: \xi \mapsto \|C \xi\|_\infty$ in directions orthogonal to $\ker \Gamma$. \end{theorem} \begin{proof} As per \cite[Theorem 2]{sepulchre14}, we need to show that if a trajectory lives in $\ker \dot V_F$, then it is an equilibrium for the variational system above.
+The Finsler structure induces a distance function, which is, in this case, $d_F(x,y)=\|C(x-y)\|_\infty$.
+Hence, if $V_F$ is strictly decreasing then this would imply that this system is incrementally asymptotically stable with respect to the distance function \cite{sepulchre14}, which is equivalent to the result given by Theorem \ref{th.contraction}.
+However, if strict decreasingness does not hold, the Finsler-Lyapunov framework for contraction analysis has the advantage of accommodating a LaSalle's invariance principle that can be used to show strict contraction.
+In fact, the same algorithm proposed in \cite{PWLRj} can be used for the Finsler-Lyapunov function to test the LaSalle's Condition.
+The following theorem states the result. \begin{theorem}[Strict Contraction] Given \eqref{e.ode}.
+Assume that $V(x)=\|C R(x)\|_\infty$ is a PWLR Lyapunov function that satisfies Proposition 7 in \cite{PWLRj} .
+Then the trajectories of \eqref{e.extent_ode_e} are exponentially contractive with respect to the norm $\|.\|_*: \xi \mapsto \|C \xi\|_\infty$ in directions orthogonal to $\ker \Gamma$. \end{theorem} \begin{proof} As per \cite[Theorem 2]{sepulchre14}, we need to show that if a trajectory lives in $\ker \dot V_F$, then it is an equilibrium for the variational system \eqref{e.variational_system}.
 Since $V_F$ is a piecewise function it can be studied per partition regions as before.
-Hence let
+Hence let $V_F(\delta \xi)=c_k^T \delta \xi$ when $\delta \xi \in \cW_k$.
+Then,